- Blog•

 - Seen in another product (Casual Contact viral loops)

-Analysing the user acquisition type is essential to better understand the effectiveness of your customer acquisition channels.
+Analysing the user acquisition type is valuable for understanding the effectiveness of your customer acquisition channels.
 Expanding the well-functioning channels, while improving the underperforming ones, can help businesses boost their growth.

-This type of segmentation is common for B2B SaaS companies, where improving growth while keeping marketing and acquisition costs low is crucial.
+This type of segmentation is common for B2B SaaS companies, where improving growth while keeping marketing and acquisition costs low is a top priority.
 By segmenting according to how new users join, companies can test the effectiveness of their channels.

 Product type segmentation occurs when companies track key features and information about potential clients.
 Examples include: